halfo/khaf-gaze-mini/README.md

-# khaf-guard-mini
+# khaf-gaze-mini

-This is an attempt to create kahfguard browser extension
+This is an attempt to recreate kahfgaze browser extension